-Fava beans recipe, Persian style.
+Ready for a fava beans recipe, Persian style?
 This is a tasty appetizer or snack that's so easy to make and is flavored with spices and vinegar.
 Try it while fresh fava beans are still in season.
 You can also use frozen or dry beans to make this recipe.

-As you know by now, Persian cuisine relies on subtle flavors and simple cooking methods and legumes are commonly used in different ways.
-From Ash Reshteh (Persian noodle soup) and Ash-e Bademjan (Eggplant soup) to Adasi (lentil soup) and Ghormeh Sabzi (Herb stew), different kinds of beans have been used for a very long time.
-This fava bean recipe is another way to add more beans to your meals, and it's so easy!
+As you know by now, Persian cuisine relies on subtle flavors and simple cooking methods.
+Legumes can be used in many different ways.
+From ash reshteh (Persian noodle soup) and ash-e bademjan (eggplant soup) to adasi (lentil soup) and ghormeh sabzi (herb stew), we have a long tradition of using different types of beans This fava bean recipe is another way to add more beans to your meals, and it's so easy!

 What are fava beans?

 Being a part of Middle Eastern cooking since the 4th century, fava beans come in many shapes these days.
 You can find them fresh, canned, dry or frozen.
 Fresh fava beans in pods can be refrigerated for up to 10 days.